anhinga/2022-notes/Generative-autoregressive-models-are-similators/README.md

-# Generative autoregressive models are similators
+# Generative autoregressive models are simulators

 A radical novel understanding of the nature of GPT-3-like models seems to be crystallizing.